aerele/intelebot/README.md

 2. Once the new `Telegram Bot` document created.
 At every half an hour,  ``telegram channel``, ``groups``, ``supergroups``, and ``private`` chats associated with the corresponding bots are created automatically via `Bot API` under ``Telegram Chat``.

-3. Use the `send_document` function to send documents like gif, pdf, and zip.
-In two ways,
-    1. Passing `File URL`
-    2. Pass `file_name` of the frappe's File doctype.
+3. Create a new `Send Document` with the necessary fields.
+At every half an hour the specified file gets sent to the corresponding chat.
+Currently, it supports gif, pdf, and zip files.

+4. In `Send Document` if you enabled `delete_linked_file_after_sent` means, the linked file will be deleted in the system once it sent to the telegram chat.

 ## Dependencies